Best daily deals

 However, headset mics just aren’t good enough to keep an audience happy, especially given their penchant to sound a little less-than-professional.
 As your audience grows, the less you can get away with a crappy system.
 The answer is to get an actual standalone mic.

-Editor’s note: This HyperX QuadCast microphone review was updated on October 3, 2022, to include more alternative recommendations and again on August 23rd, 2024, for formatting.
+Editor’s note: This HyperX QuadCast microphone review was updated on October 3, 2022, to include more alternative recommendations and again on November 5th, 2024, for formatting and to add the Shure MV7+ as an alternative.

 What is it like to use the HyperX QuadCast?